Pomax/reddit-image-catch-up/README.md

 }
 ```

-Running `node catch-up` will always pick this file over
+Running `node catch-up.js` will always pick this file over
 the package.json configuration, when it exists.

 ### 3. Using a custom named config.json